jingtingEmmaLi/CAS-ME-3/README.md

 ## Supplementary files
 This folder includes the supplementary files such as the self report of the subjects per emotional stimulus video.
+## More
+We will further improve the annotation of the database, add relevant materials, and notify the corresponding updates by email.

+If you have any concerns or suggestions, such as what information you would like us to provide, please do not hesitate to let us know.
 ## Contact
 Questions and comments can be sent to: